Bootstrap-Commercial-Arts/Honest-Utilities/README.md

 1. Control element ID - element which sets the height.
 2. Target element ID - element which matches the height of the control element.

+**setWidth** sets the width of one element to match another.
+There are two parameters:
+1. Control element ID - element which sets the width.
+2. Target element ID - element which matches the width of the control element.